 This sleeping bag is guaranteed for 5 years from the date shown on the sales receipt.
 The product covered by the guarantee will be repaired or exchanged free of charge.
 The guarantee covers defects in your sleeping bag, with the exception of those resulting from normal wear or from use in irregular conditions.
 This special 5-year guarantee will only be granted upon presentation of the product and sales receipt.

 sleeping in temperatures between 0°C and 5°C, when bivouacking, trekking or on a hiking trip.

-Easily tidy your sleeping bag by stuffing it into the case, feet first.
-To keep it fluffed up as required to maintain its thermal performance, remove it from its case and store it spread out flat.
+Easily store your bag by stuffing it loosely into its cover, feet section first.
+To keep it fluffed up and ensure good thermal performance, remove it from its cover, extend it, store it in a dry place

 We label all of our sleeping bags with a "comfort temperature" which is tested by an independent laboratory (AITEX) in accordance with European standard EN 13537 of 11/04/2002.
 The "comfort temperature" is the lower temperature limit at which the user feels comfortable overall - neither hot nor cold - while lying in a relaxed position (temperature determined for an average woman under normal conditions of use).
-Choose your sleeping bag depending on this criteria.
+Choose your sleeping bag accordingly.

 What are the temperature "limits" at which it can be used?

 Comfort limit temperature: The minimum temperature at which a user feels comfortable overall - neither hot nor cold - while huddled up in the sleeping bag (as determined for an average male user under normal conditions).